IncubXperts/image_thumbnail_csharp/README.md

 <h3 align="center">Image Thumbnail Generator using C#</h3>
   <p align="center">
     This is an effort by [IncubXperts](https://incubxperts.com) to provide commonly used source code snippets as open source code to community.
-Feel free to use it in your projects, suggest improvements, report bugs to improve to code for community.
+Feel free to use it in your projects, suggest improvements, report bugs to improve the code for community.
 Feel free to contribute.
     <br />
     Source code example to generate a thumbnail from an image.
     <br />